 Personal Preference; Vegan, Vegetarian, Raw, Paleo, Flexitarian, Pescatarian, Low Carb

 Religious Practices; Kosher, Halal, Muslims fasting during Ramadan, etc.

-Educational, Interactive, Engaging, Unique events; think food/wine pairings, craft beer tastings, charcuterie classes, butchering classes, dine-arounds having shared meals in people’s homes instead of just going to restaurants, street foods, educational chef food stations, food trucks, vertical rotisseries, frozen wine, savory desserts.
+Educational, Interactive, Engaging, Unique events; think food/wine pairings, craft beer tastings, charcuterie classes, butchering classes, dine-around having shared meals in people’s homes instead of just going to restaurants, street foods, educational chef food stations, food trucks, vertical rotisseries, frozen wine, savory desserts.

-People are more concerned with what they eat; is it local, non-GMO, natural, less-processed, no artificial ingredients or antibiotics.
-We’ll see more boutique wines; gluten free, natural, canned.
+People are more concerned with what they eat; is it local, non-GMO, natural, less-processed, no artificial ingredients, or antibiotics.
+We’ll see more boutique wines: gluten-free, natural, canned.
 Vegan wines filtered with fish skin or egg whites.

-Cold brew items such as coffee, specialty cocktails, and mocktails, cocktail consultants, ice cubes with logos inside, alcoholic architecture with dry ice.
+Cold-brew items such as coffee, specialty cocktails and mocktails, cocktail consultants, ice cubes with logos inside, alcoholic architecture with dry ice.

 Alternative meats such as goat, venison, elk, bison.
 Also, alternative cuts using snout to tail and specialty cuts are not as expensive.
 Alternative proteins such as crickets have been discussed.
-Something called plant butchery has been mentioned which is meat-free meats like beet carpaccio, Portobello mushroom steaks.
+Something called plant butchery has been mentioned, which is meat-free meats like beet carpaccio, Portobello mushroom steaks.